intel-system-studio/samples/README.md

 of interest.

 >   **NOTE:** The precise name of the make target of interest depends on how the
->   sample’s `Makefile` has been written.
+>   sample's `Makefile` has been written.
 Many of the sample makefiles have
 >   multiple targets.

 See the README file inside the sample you have imported for a description of the